 The course is completed by examination, 50% of the interim and 50% of the final assessment.
-The interim evaluation includes the following:

 - continuous work during the semester focused on current issues of education, defining educational goals, concretizing educational principles, identifying educational methods, etc. 15 points, - term paper focused on a selected area of education 35 points.